ResNet-LDDMM: Advancing the LDDMM Framework using Deep Residual Networks: Related Work

 Similar to LDDMM, the SVF (Stationary Velocity Fields) framework is an alternative for finding a diffeomorphic transformation between shapes.
-It was first introduced by Arsigny et al. in \cite{arsigny2006log}.
+It was first introduced in \cite{arsigny2006log}.
 As LDDMM, SVF works on a vector space of images and a Lie group of diffeomorphic transformations.
 SVF generalizes the principal logarithm to non-linear geometrical deformations which falls into parameterizing diffeomorphisms with stationary speed vector fields.
 Despite its satisfactory results in practice, the logarithm is well-defined only for transformations close enough to the identity (as the Lie group exponential map is usually not surjective), which makes the registration results under large deformations uncertain.
-That is, the optimal transformation is not smooth with regard to the images, so that a small change in images may lead to a large change in the path connecting them.
-Furthermore, the underlying space (of the SVF framework) is not a Riemannian manifold and there is no Riemannian metric, geodesic, or connection involved.
+That is, the optimal transformation is not smooth with regard to the images, so that a small change in images may lead to a large change in the path connecting them \cite{kobatake2017computational}.
+Furthermore, the underlying space (of the SVF framework) is not a Riemannian manifold and there is no Riemannian metric, geodesic, or connection involved \cite{kobatake2017computational}.
 While an LDDMM curve is obtained by integrating a time-dependent vector field specified by the Riemannian metric, an SVF curve is an integral curve of a stationary vector field, in the corresponding Lie algebra.
-Hence, SVF works on the structure of the Lie group of diffeomorphic transformations instead of the underlying Riemannian manifold \cite{kobatake2017computational}.
-In the literature, the SVF framework is always considered an approximation of the \textit{shooting} formulation of LDDMM.
+Hence, SVF works on the structure of the Lie group of diffeomorphic transformations instead of the underlying Riemannian manifold.